Setting up the Nine Lamps

 The Main Prayer Hall on the Receiving Day.

 A busy day for the Kitchen Committee.
 They are responsible for preparing vegetarian food for the worshippers during the entire duration of the Festival.

-A Hong San Temple volunteer issuing blessed talisman for the worshippers to paste it on the Dragon Ship.
+A Hong San Temple volunteer issuing blessed talisman for the worshippers to paste it on the Ritual Ship.